 Further reading: Troubleshoot Windows 10 Sound and Audio problems.

-If this issue has occurred after installing a Windows Update recently, you can uninstall the Windows Update and reboot your computer to fix this issue.
+If this issue has occurred after installing a Windows Update recently, you can uninstall resent Windows Updates and reboot your computer to fix this issue.

-Alternatively, you can also check for updates on Windows 10 to get a patch for this, which may have been released by Microsoft.
+Alternatively, you can also check for updates on Windows 10 to get a patch for this, which Microsoft may have released.